 Converging Spaces Reading Seminar at the

-This seminar is open to all faculty, postdocs and doctoral students participating in either program at MSRI in Fall 2013.
+runs this weekly reading seminar for postdocs at MSRI.
+Doctoral students and postdocs from other universities are welcome to attend.
 It is designed to bring the two programs together as both fields require an understanding of the convergence of Riemannian manifolds and metric measure spaces.

 We meet Wednesday afternoons 3:15pm - 5:00 pm in the Baker Boardroom.